jonnonz1/nz-statute-book/acts/public/1947/district-courts-act-1947.md

   - **Registrar** means the Registrar of a court, and includes any Deputy Registrar
   - **rules** means the District Courts Rules made under section 122
   - **trial Judge** means a Judge appointed under section 28B to exercise the criminal jurisdiction of the courts under Part 2A.
-(2) Except as expressly provided in this Act, nothing in this Act shall be deemed to relate to any court in respect of the exercise of the criminal jurisdiction referred to in the Summary Proceedings Act 1957 and every reference to a court shall be deemed to relate to a court in which civil proceedings may be taken.
+(2) Except as expressly provided in this Act, nothing in this Act shall be deemed to relate to any court in respect of the exercise of the criminal jurisdiction referred to in the Criminal Procedure Act 2011 and every reference to a court shall be deemed to relate to a court in which civil proceedings may be taken.

 ## Part 1 — Constitution and administration